Siminatrisha/DBMS-Project--Transport-Management-System/README.md

 ## Installation and Setup

-To set up the Transport Database System, follow the steps below:
+To set up the Transport Database Management System, follow the steps below:

 1. **Clone the Repository:**